lawn-alliance/aa-base-plugin/README.md

 /example/templates/example/ | folder name
 /example/__init__.py | app name
 /example/apps.py | app name
-/example/auth_hooks.py | menu hook
-/example/urls.py | app name
+/example/auth_hooks.py | menu hook config incl. icon and label of your app's menu item appearing in the sidebar /example/urls.py | app name
-/example/views.py | permission name and template path /example/templates/example/base.html | app titles on view
-/example/templates/example/index.html | template path
-/.gitignore | path of files to include / exclude for git /MANIFEST.IN | path of files to include / exclude for PyInstaller
+/example/views.py | permission name and template path /example/templates/example/base.html | Title of your app to be shown in all views and as title in the browser tab /example/templates/example/index.html | template path /.gitignore | path of files to include / exclude for git /MANIFEST.IN | path of files to include / exclude for PyInstaller